mlibrary/about-ebc/src/content/invest.md

 #### International Pricing

 Pricing for institutions outside the US, Canada, and UK is based on national income level, as determined by the World Bank, and the highest degree offered.
+The pricing below exemplifies how pricing is calculated for 2023 frontlist.

 <table class="table table-bordered">
     <thead class="thead-light">